 A Step-Down Approach

-Oftentimes, clients start with a more intensive level of care in the beginning of their recovery journey.
+Oftentimes, patients start with a more intensive level of care in the beginning of their recovery journey.
 They may begin with a partial hospitalization program (PHP) where they receive six hours of treatment, five days of the week.
 Clients don’t live at the facility, but they receive a high level of intensive care.

 They may then transition to an intensive outpatient program (IOP), where they receive three hours of treatment, three to five days per week.
 Clients can choose from both day or evening schedules, making it easy to fit treatment into other aspects of life.

-This step-down approach allows clients to move to less intensive levels of treatment as they progress in recovery.
+This step-down approach allows patients to move to less intensive levels of treatment as they progress in recovery.
 Each person follows their own unique journey, so there isn’t a set timeline for how long anyone will stay at a certain level of care.

 The Necessity of a Safe Home Environment

 While you’re in outpatient care, you’ll be exposed to relapse triggers in the outside world.